epam/TimeBaseTimescaleConnector/README.md

 Let's take a look at a **simplified** example.
 In this example we will show how a message with a polymorphic array is transformed into a Timescale table.

+Refer to [Example](https://github.com/epam/TimeBaseTimescaleConnector/tree/docs/example) to view a step-by-step instruction on how to run this demo example and try the replication in action.

 ```sql
 /*TimeBase stream schema*/